zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 The jealousy, the craving, the skin of all thou, the jealousy, the craving.
 Which?
 Here some individual profitability and multidimensional outlines The jealousy of the pills is true.
 Jealousy is bandaged.
-Any of those A jealous karma is jealous as jealous as jealousy is jealous Will.
+Any of those A jealous kamma is jealous as jealous as jealousy is jealous Will.
 This says jealousy.
 Is this jealousy of someone's first Whether he was born and completely died away, and the wisdom was called And the fire says not the jealous.
 “Giju Naivhari